ooples/pine_script_docs/source/concepts/Repainting.rst

 Plots that go back in time to plot pivot lines starting at the pivot, for example, may be great to impress the galery, but they mislead others — and perhaps yourself.

-In this page we will explore different causes of repainting.
+In this page we will explore different causes of both repainting and misleading indicators.

+Many of the problems we discuss here are caused by improper programming techniques.
+Only a few are due to the way some built-in functions calculate, and the way bars and bar sets are built on charts.

 Historical vs realtime calculations